 We also recommend reading:

-- Ikebana – The Japanese art of flower arranging
+- Ikebana - The Japanese art of floral arrangements

 - Bonsai - The Japanese Art of Miniature Trees

-- Japanese Garden – Guide to the traditional gardens of Japan
+- Japanese Garden - Guide on traditional gardens of Japan

 Education and Length

-It even sounds strange, but the Japanese like to talk; sorry, thank you, welcome on thousands of occasions.
-Any shop you enter will hear Irasshaimase several times and loudly.
+It may seem strange, but the Japanese like to say; excuse me, thank you, welcome in thousands of occasions.
+Any store you enter you will hear Irasshaimase several times and loudly.

 Any bump, entry somewhere, or going to do something, you'll hear, I'm sorry.
 Let's not even talk about the arigato.